 How to Set-up Your Chair

 The majority of office jobs require us to sit for hours in front of a computer.
 While we know that a sedentary life can negatively impact our overall health, we may not be aware of the role that good posture plays in the prevention of work-related strain and injury.
+Our Oakville Chiropractor explains why in this article.

 What is good posture?